-Also, not all of these fetishes are sexual; someone can enjoy aspects of each without ever reaching for their genitals, so it’s important to remember that they don’t always involve intercourse or masturbatory arousal.
+Also, not all of these unusual fetishes are sexual; a person can enjoy aspects of each without ever reaching for their genitals, so it’s important to remember they don’t always involve intercourse or masturbatory arousal.

-Lastly, we’ve also included links in each entry that connect to safe-for-work resources where you can learn and see more.
+Lastly, we’ve also included links with each entry that connect to safe-for-work resources where you can learn and see more.
 When we link to something NSFW, we say so.
+Enjoy!

 1. Looning (Balloon Fetish)

-While “looners” are people who get turned on by standard latex balloons, other “inflatophiles” enjoy anything that can be inflated—pool toys, foil balloons, bounce houses or even “boring” everyday objects like rubber gloves, garbage bags and car tires.
+While “looners” are people who get turned on by standard latex balloons, other “inflatophiles” enjoy anything that can be inflated — pool toys, foil balloons, bounce houses or even everyday objects like rubber gloves, garbage bags and car tires.
 Looners typically get separated into those who enjoy popping balloons (“poppers”) and those who don’t (“non-poppers”); some poppers also enjoy other sorts of “crush” or “stomp” fetishes that sexualize trampling.

-While some guys get turned on by the mere presence of balloons, others get hard watching their inflation or thinking about fucking someone on top of a balloon—talk about bouncy time!
-However, the loud noise and flying latex of burst balloons can harm people’s ears, eyes or skin, so protective earplugs, goggles or clothing helps.
+While some guys get turned on by the mere presence of balloons, others get hard watching their inflation or thinking about having sex with someone on top of a balloon — talk about bouncy time!
+But the loud noise and flying latex of burst balloons can harm people’s ears, eyes or skin, so protective earplugs, goggles or clothing helps.

-The Psychology: Though armchair psychologists assume that all looners must have experienced a sexual attraction to a balloon handler early on in life, Dennis, a guy who runs a balloon fetishist website, explains its other allures:
+The Psychology of This Unusual Fetish: Though armchair psychologists assume that all looners must have experienced a sexual attraction to a balloon handler early on in life, Dennis, a guy who runs a balloon fetishist website, explains its other allures:

 Some poppers also equate balloon popping with orgasm, though non-poppers may equate popping with death, especially if they’ve formed an emotional attachment to the balloon, something you can relate to if you ever felt sad as a kid after your balloon popped or drifted upward into the sky.